Each and every community is different—no two communities are alike!

-Understanding these three stages will help you identify the right resources and tactics that you can use to develop your community.
-These are:
+There are three stages of community development—understanding these stages will help you identify the right resources and tactics that you can use to develop your community.
+These stages are:

 Early communities are fun!

-Groundwork for developing one involves a ton of research, which might include honing in on a target demo, type of person and even which platforms and products to use for discussion and engagement among members.
+Groundwork for developing a new community involves a ton of research, which might include honing in on a target demographic, assessing the type of person that's likely to participate and even exploring which platforms and products to use to generate discussion and engagement among members.